100% Work from Home: Is it Sustainable in the Long Run?

 From hiring to cyber security, remote management poses multiple challenges

 Remote working requires a clear set of guidelines, efficient management, and a process-led communication system to be truly successful.
 Though a social media marketing company like like Buffer, which is well-known for operating in a fully distributed model with teams spread across 15 countries, thrives with this set-up, aspects such as remote hiring, security, and tracking employee performance and productivity are the main challenges that need addressing.
-For managers, to whom a Buffer-like setting is a pandemic-wrought necessity, handling a remote team can easily lead to micromanagement and spiral into a range of trust and security issues.
+For managers, to whom a Buffer-like setting is a pandemic-wrought necessity, handling a remote, or globally distributed team can team can easily lead to micromanagement and spiral into a range of trust and security issues.

 Roli Singh, Head HR India at ANSR, elaborates,